-2021 Alfred the Great £5 Gold Proof
+2021 Alfred The Great Five Pound Crown Gold Proof Coin

-Alfred the Great
+Alfred The Great

 Alfred became King of Wessex in 871 while his kingdom was threatened by marauding Vikings.
 1,150 years later, we remember Alfred for his success in pushing back his Danish rivals, becoming the dominant ruler among the small kingdoms that dominated the British Isles in the ninth century.

 It's not just for his dominance on the battlefield that Alfred – alone of all the English monarchs – is called 'the Great'.
 Alfred is also renowned for his peace efforts, legal improvements, support for learning, and military reorganisation, as well as his reputation for piety and fairness.
 He also instituted a program of coinage reform so its fitting that this anniversary should be celebrated on a new collection of commemorative coins from The Royal Mint.

 The reverse of this 22 carat gold Five Pound coin is the work of John Bergdahl and bears similarities to his Magna Carta £2 and Battle of Hastings 50p: both of which take inspiration from prized medieval artworks.

 Berghdahl based his Alfred the Great design on the renown Alfred Jewel.
 Found in a field in Somerset, the jewel, now in the Ashmolean Museum is a masterpiece of early medieval goldsmithing, crafted around a vividly coloured piece of enamel work which is thought to show an image of Christ.